Beautiful diamond pattern. Comes in a nice gift box. Can take engraving. Good-quality construction. Refracts light as designed. High-end looks.

 These flutes cost a little more than other comparable models on the market.

 Sport a traditional shape with a twist, as the stems are filled with crystals that catch the light and sparkle.
-Made of lead-free crystal, and come in a box that's worthy of gifting.
+Made of lead-free crystal.
+They come in a box that's worthy of gifting.

 Some flutes arrived damaged, so you'll want to order them well in advance of your special occasion just to be safe.